Full Time - Exempt Position

 - Strong and demonstrated managerial skills with an ability to work interdepartmentally.

-- At least five years of substantial experience in political, legislative, advocacy, community organizing or law-related work, preferably in Idaho.
+- At least five years of substantial experience in management, community organizing, and policy work.

 - Ability to skillfully supervise department staff, fellows, and interns.